 I fell in love with the Maltese-owned Corinthia Hotel London en route to Malta.
 Corinthia also operates two luxury hotels in Malta, Corinthia Hotel St. George’s Bay and Corinthia Palace Hotel and Spa.
 Both properties are amenity-filled destination resorts and offer families the perfect balance of downtime entertainment with easy sightseeing access.

 We can help plan everything, from where to stay to what to do on Malta with kids.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.